anthonyzhou-1/hamiltonian_pdes/README.md

 ## Examples
-A jupyter notebook (examples.ipynb) for running some examples involving neural functionals is provided.
+A jupyter notebook (examples.ipynb) for running examples involving neural functionals is provided.

 ## Training